ToolJet/ToolJet/docs/docs/widgets/listview.md

 ---
 # List view

 List view widget allows to create a list of repeatable rows of data.
-Just like container widget, you can nest other widgets inside of it and control how many times they repeat.
+Just like a container widget, you can nest other widgets inside of it and control how many times they repeat.

 <div style={{textAlign: 'center'}}>